justliam42/MSOE-notes/Classes/CPE 1500/Week 6 - Full adders, ripple-carry adder-subtractor, carry lookahead adders, VHDL for design entry.md

 The delay time is the propagation delay

-the longest path is the critical path because it is the slowest or something
+the longest path is the critical path because it is the slowest or something therefore the whole circuit has a propagation delay

+for today lets assume all gates have T<sub>pd</sub>